 Julie Parker is an ILM Level 7 equivalent Accredited Coach (with Distinction) and qualified teacher of the Alexander Technique with over 27 years’ experience.
 She has taken the University of York Mental Health First Aid short course.
 Julie worked for three years as part of primary healthcare in the NHS and now works with students at the University of York.

-To take advantage of your free session, please text Julie on 0784 171 2942, or contact her through the Facebook Group.
-If you wish to have an in-person session, you will need to sign a form confirming that you do not have any Covid-19 symptoms, and that you have not knowingly been in contact with anyone who has symptoms, or who has tested positive, within the last 14 days.
+To take advantage of your free session, please text Julie on 0784 171 2942.
+If you wish to have an in-person session, you will need to sign a form confirming that you do not have any Covid-19 symptoms and that you have not knowingly been in contact with anyone who has symptoms, or who has tested positive, within the last 14 days.

 Please ensure you have a mask for the session, and if you are a singer or a wind instrumentalist, wrap up warm, as we will have a window open!
 Please also ensure you follow guidelines for sanitising and social distancing.
 Below are videos from two students letting you know what value they received from ‘hands off’ sessions.

 Across courses and modules, staff members are available to provide informal support to students as well as regular formal tutorials during the year.
 In addition, there are specified sessions within curriculum time ensuring that students have access to vital information about how to promote and protect their own health and wellness, as well as that of other musicians.

 In previous academic years, the Department of Music has run weekly performance classes open to all students, teachers, and staff members that included sessions focusing on topics relating to musicians’ health and wellness.
 (For more information please visit the Performance Class webpage).

 Within the context of the COVID-19 pandemic, the Department is not able to run this series during the Autumn Term of the 2020/21 academic year but will review the situation as the year progresses and resume classes as and when possible.

 Previous health and wellness-related sessions as part of the Performance Class series have included: